rbourgeois33/GPU-AMG-libraries-evaluation/README.md

 This project evaluates the [Ginkgo library](https://github.com/ginkgo-project/ginkgo) for solving linear systems derived from the TRUST platform CFD code ([TRUST platform](https://cea-trust-platform.github.io/)).

+The method we focus on is Preconditioned conjugate gradient with classical AMG preconditionning using a Jacobi smoother

 The libraries required for this project are located in the `data/` directory, and the main file is inspired by the examples provided by the Ginkgo project.

 Gingko requires MPI and cmake.